mozilla/pkipolicy/rootstore/policy.md

 within the scope of Mozilla's root program, unless it is constrained in compliance with section 5.3.1 of this policy.

-Mozilla MUST be notified of any resulting changes in the CA operator's CP or CPS.
+Mozilla MUST be notified of any resulting changes in the CA operator's CP, CPS, or combined CP/CPS.

 If the receiving or acquiring company is new to the Mozilla root program, it MUST demonstrate compliance with the entirety of this policy.
 There